-- Hardware Offloaded BFD for PIMv4 is supported. - IPv4 and IPV6 static groups for both IGMPv2/v3 and MLDv1/v2 are supported. - Protocol Independent Multicast in Source-Specific Multicast (PIM-SSM) mapping is supported. - PIMv4 SSM and PIMv6 SSM over Bundle sub-interface are supported. - Load balancing for multicast traffic for ECMP links and bundles is supported.
-However, an RPF check is performed on the multicast routers to ensure loop prevention in multicast trees. - Redundant sources for IPv6 PIM SSM is supported.
+- Hardware Offloaded BFD for PIMv4 is supported. - IPv4 and IPV6 static groups for both IGMPv2/v3 and MLDv1/v2 are supported. - Protocol Independent Multicast in Source-Specific Multicast (PIM-SSM) mapping is supported. - PIMv4 SSM and PIMv6 SSM over Bundle sub-interface are supported. - MFIB stats (source, group) or (S,G) are supported. - Load balancing for multicast traffic for ECMP links and bundles is supported.
+However, an RPF check is performed on the multicast routers to ensure loop prevention in multicast trees. - IPv6 multicast MLD joins are subjected to hop by hop LPTS punt policer.
+Tweaking this policer to a higher value achieves convergence at higher scale.